Ranveer Singh And Deepika Padukone Visit Tirupati Temple On Their First Wedding Anniversary

 On-screen Chemistry

 The celebrity couple has together appeared in four films -- Goliyon Ki Raasleela: Ram Leela, Padmaavat, Bajirao Mastani and Finding Fanny.
-Currently, their film '83 is in the production process.
+Currently, their film '83 is in the production stage.
 The film is based on Indian cricket team's iconic victory in the 1983 world cup.
-While Ranveer is playing Kapil Dev, Deepika is playing his wife Romi Dev.
+While Ranveer is playing Kapil Dev, Deepika is playing his wife, Romi Dev.

 Deepika's Next Movies